Skip to content

 • Do not forget to define when the inject is played in the scenario chronology.

-Optionnaly, you can buff up your scenario by adding Documents, Media pressures, or even CTF Challenges to your injects.
+Optionally, you can enhance your scenario by adding Documents, Media pressures, or even CTF Challenges to your injects.

 Play the simulation